pschraut/UnityTexture2DArrayImportPipeline/README.md

 # Installation

-In order to use the Texture2DArray Import Pipeline, you have to add the package to your project.
-As of Unity 2019.3, Unity supports to add packages from git through the Package Manager window.

-In Unity's Package Manager, choose "Add package from git URL" and insert one of the Package URL's you can find below.
+Open in Unity Window > Package Manager, choose "Add package from git URL" and insert one of the Package URL's you can find below.

 ## Package URL's

+I recommend to right-click the URL below and choose "Copy Link" rather than selecting the text and copying it, because sometimes it copies a space at the end and the Unity Package Manager can't handle it and spits out an error when you try to add the package.

+Please see the ```CHANGELOG.md``` file to see what's changed in each version.

 | Version  |     Link      |
 |----------|---------------|